Capital Improvements: When Are Your Home Renovations Tax Deductible?

-One type of a capital improvement that can be considered for a tax deduction is a change made for medical purposes.
-You can alter the home to support the medical welfare of you, your spouse, or your children.
-Any permanent home improvements in this category can be included as a medical expense, which is tax exempt.
-Some examples include handrails and ramps.
+Another type of capital improvement that can be considered for a tax deduction is a renovation or addition made for medical purposes.
+You can upgrade or renovate aspects of the house to support the medical welfare of you, your spouse or your dependents.